Mitchy2003/Carthage-College-Senior-Thesis/README.md

 - Rationale
     - The server is necessary to ensure secure connections to the database, and to allow multiple machines to connect at the same time.
 - Requirements
-    - The server must be operational, and able to connect to the database.
+    - The server must be operational including the use of a thread pool, and able to connect to the database.
 - References
     - UC-1, UC-2, UC-3, UC-4, UC-5, UC-6, UC-7, UC-8, FR-1
 ### FR-3: Query by Bowler Profile